ipenas-cl/Tempo-Lang/docs/language/tree-shaking-visualization.md

 ### Conclusion

-Tree-shaking in Tempo isn't just an optimization - it's a fundamental design principle.
-By including everything in the prelude but only compiling what you use, Tempo achieves:
+Tree-shaking in Chronos isn't just an optimization - it's a fundamental design principle.
+By including everything in the prelude but only compiling what you use, Chronos achieves:

 - **Tiny binaries** perfect for embedded systems
 - **Fast startup** ideal for serverless